 Referral to our service can occur in either of the following ways;

 Once enrolled, we sit with you and your whānau to discuss your needs; this is referred to as a needs assesment.
-We then complete a 'healthcare plan' or 'whānau plan'; in consultation with you, we review the 'plan' to ensure the correct information was captured.
-We then navigate the most appropriate pathway that will enable you to self-manage with advocacy and support from staff.
+We then complete a 'healthcare plan' or 'whānau plan'; in consultation with you and review the 'plan' to ensure the correct information was captured.
+We then navigate the most appropriate pathway that will enable you to self-manage with support and advocacy from staff.

 This can be achieved byway of: